-In some cases of sexual harassment, for example, one-off incidents, it may be appropriate to handle the incident internally, perhaps through utilising the behaviour and bullying policies and by providing pastoral support.
-This decision is considered on the outcome of contact with Children'sSocial Care and submission of a completed risk assessment.
+1. In some cases of sexual harassment, for example, one-off incidents, it may be appropriate to handle the incident internally, perhaps through utilising the behaviour and bullying policies and by providing pastoral support.
+This decision is considered on the outcome of contact with Children's Social Care and submission of a completed risk assessment.

 This decision will be made based on the principle that sexual violence and sexual harassment is never acceptable and will not be tolerated.
-All decisions, and discussions around making these decisions, will be recorded and stored by the DSL/DDSL and stored in the safeguarding and behaviour records log.
+All decisions, and discussions around making these decisions, will be recorded and stored on CPOMS by the DSL or DDSL.